Jbleezy/BO2-Reimagined/README.md

 * No longer disassembles when overheated
 * Weapon is taken when overheated
 * Buildable table model no longer shows when player has weapon
+* Changed weapon name on HUD from "Thrustodyne Aeronautics Model 23" to "Jet Gun"

 ### Sliquifier
 * Added upgraded version